Counselling Session with Cyclic Intervention

 Zed’s first contact with our problem gambling counselling service was when he rang our intake counsellor and made an appointment to see a face-to-face counsellor.

 The intake worker reported that Zed rang because his lawyer had told him that attending counselling might help him in court.
-He was forty years old and still living at home with his mother.
-He bet on horses at the racetrack, lost heavily, stole money while at work, lost his office cleaning job, and was facing court.
+He was 29 years old and living with his mother.
+He bet on horses at the racetrack, lost heavily, stole money from his workplace, lost his job, and was facing court.
 When offered our usual information sheets, he said, “No. Don’t bother.
 I don’t remember things.”

 Session structure

-He had told the intake worker that he didn’t remember things, so I planned to keep this counselling session simple.
-For example, I used a whiteboard so Zed would have a running summary of our session in front of him.
-As we talked, I added keywords to a cobweb diagram on the whiteboard, organised like this.
+Zed had told the intake worker that he didn’t remember things, so I planned to keep this counselling session simple.
+I often used a whiteboard in sessions and certainly intended to do so with Zed – to keep a running summary of the session in front of him.
+As we talked, I added keywords to a cobweb diagram on the whiteboard, organised as follows.

 | The things he liked about gambling. | The things he disliked about gambling. | |